 When you’re collecting cards – especially older ones – make sure that you buy those that are in the best condition that you can afford.
 Buying beaten-up, worn-out cards is never a good idea unless they’re very collectible.
 Restoring cards isn’t easy if you aren’t an expert and can actually take value away from a card.
 If you don’t have a large budget, that’s fine.
 You can gradually build your collection up, collecting rarer and rarer cards as your budget grows or as you trade with other dealers.
 Build a perfect collection, not one littered with damaged and ruined cards.

 If you’re going to be buying cards from other sellers online, then make sure that you only buy from reputable sellers.
 If you get into the habit of buying cards from sellers that aren’t reliable, sooner or later you will get scammed.
 The card industry is fraught with fraud.
+Read payback ltd israel reviews and see their services are so worth it if you need funds recovery.
 There are lots of fake cards circulating.
 Make sure to learn as much about cards as you can, so that you can identify fake cards.
 Only deal with sellers who are well-reviewed and respected in the card trading community.

 In addition to being able to identify a fake card, you also need to be able to properly evaluate a card’s condition.
 If you can’t determine a card’s condition you will have a very hard time becoming a card collector, because you will end up investing in poor quality, non-collectible cards.